Slate Nation

-Ngot Peter Mou Athuai a.k.a.
+Ngot Mou Athuai a.k.a.
 Slate Nation is a South Sudanese-born Australia-based musician, artist and songwriter.
 He was born in Thiet, a suburb of Tonj State.

 Music career

 Slate Nation began his music career in 2007 as a choir member in Don Bosco Missionary School in his hometown Tonj.
 He made his breakthrough with his hit song Juba Juice in 2016.
 He has collaborated with international acts such as Skales, Pallaso, Jose Chameleone.
 The artist undertook his second tour of Australia in late 2017.
 He worked on his fourth studio album expected in 2023, which features work by Chameleone, Skales, Tekno (musician) and Emmanuel Jal.
 At the beginning of 2022, Slate Nation conducted a world music tour with Rema of Marvin, Kizz Daniel, KiDi.

 Personal life

 In 2017, while touring Australia, Slate Nation claimed that his life was in danger if he returned to South Sudan.
 In 2018 December his brother Magontong died in a road accident near Tonj.